• facebook

 Before joining the board, Steve was a dedicated volunteer with the Texas Humane Legislation Network, supporting efforts in humane education, legislative advocacy, and fundraising.
 As chair of THLN’s grassroots committee, Steve is passionate about empowering Texans to connect with their elected officials and advocate for animals.
 He believes real change happens when neighbors reach each other where they live, work, learn, worship, text, and tweet.
 Steve and Vickie share their home with four beloved rescue dogs—and frequently open their doors to foster dogs in need.

-Position: Vice President and Legislative Chair
+Position: Interim Vice President

 Donate to THLN on my behalf